Can Passionflower decrease anxiety ?

 - Numbness or tingling in the hands or feet.

-Approach anxiety is a fear of approaching women you are attracted too.
+Another common anxiety men may experience is Approach anxiety which is a fear of approaching women you are attracted to.
 It stops you talking to women by filling your mind with excuses, extreme levels of fear and pointless chatter.
 Some men may not suffer from general anxiety except for when approaching the opposite sex , this is when they may experience the same signs and symptoms as general anxiety.

 Brief History of passionflower